EmirVelazquez/bookworm/README.md

 ## Bookworm

-A web full stack web application that allows users to search for any book and then save them to a Mongo Database.
+Full stack web application that allows users to search for any book and then save them to a Mongo Database.
 The web application has a search box for the searches and a home page that displays the results.
 The saved path allows users to view the current saved books.

 ## Technologies Utilized